 5. Voice Recognition for Translation Applications

-Imaging trying to check into a hotel while traveling in a foreign country.
-The desk clerk understands very little English, and you understand very little of their language.
-There’s no one around who can translate for you right now.
-But you’re in luck because the hotel has a translation system that uses voice recognition to translate in real time!
+Imagine trying to check into a hotel while traveling in a foreign country.
+The desk clerk understands very little English, and you understand very little of their language and there is no one around to translate for you.
+But you’re in luck because the hotel has a translation system that uses voice recognition to translate in real-time!
 You can speak into the translation device and it will process your language and translate it—either audibly or visually—so that the other person can understand what you’re saying.

 In addition to helping travelers in foreign countries, this technology is also great for international businesses, schools, and other organizations.
 It makes it easier to have a meaningful conversation with someone who does not share your language, and it could make great strides towards knocking down language barriers.